 - Panic disorder

-Recent research points to online platforms as useful, accessible alternatives to in-person counseling for providing CBT, along with other forms of therapy.
-A broad-based study published in the Journal of Contemporary Psychotherapy found that internet-based CBT is effective in treating depression, panic, and anxiety disorders.
-Mental health professionals can utilize online therapy platforms to guide those who are seeking treatment through a CBT plan, which can include counseling sessions, as well as interactive exercises and lessons.
-Online therapy is widely considered a more accessible mental health service than traditional face-to-face counseling due to lower costs, flexible scheduling, and fewer geographic restrictions.
+Recent research points to online platforms as valuable alternatives to in-person counseling for providing CBT and other forms of therapy.
+A broad-based study published in the Journal of Contemporary Psychotherapy found that internet-based CBT was effective in treating depression, panic, and anxiety disorders.
+Mental health professionals can utilize online therapy platforms to guide those seeking treatment through a CBT treatment plan, including counseling sessions, interactive exercises, and worksheets.

 "Riddhi has really helped me to find real solutions to my problems and concerns.
 For the first time I am able to understand HOW to accomplish my goals and not just that goals exist.
 I still have a long way to go but she is helping me: -cope with divorce -overcome anger issues I have -repair my self esteem -recognize my triggers."

 "Brianna does a great job of listening to me and really finding out what is bothering me.
-She then responds with great caring and understanding of what I am feeling, yet she challenges me to be better.
+She then responds with great care and understanding of what I am feeling, yet challenges me to improve.
 She has made this process amazingly simple when we have discussed some very complicated issues.
 She always has great insight or a great question to something that is bothering me and doesn't rely on conventional examples to help me process and understand how to move forward with living a better, healthier life."